jmasaviru/Note-Taker/README.md

   * HTML
   * CSS
+  * Express
+  * Heroku
   * JavaScript
   * JSON
-  * Heroku
-  * Express
-  * Postman

   ## Usage
+  The user can run the live application through the [Heroku link](https://drive.google.com/file/d/1Ob4HVX32I9472QiMMOGGnfixKS5k8iub/view) provided.
-  The user should first install the application by cloning the repository onto their machine by running the `git clone` command, and then run `npm install` to install the required dependencies.
-  The user can use the application locally by navigating to the folder where it is contained then run `node server.js`.
+  The user can also run the application locally by first installing the application by cloning the repository onto their machine by running the `git clone` command, and then run `npm install` to install the required dependencies.
+The user should then navigate on the terminal to the folder where it is contained then run `node server.js`.
-  The user can also run the live application through the [Heroku link](https://drive.google.com/file/d/1Ob4HVX32I9472QiMMOGGnfixKS5k8iub/view) provided.

   ![Generated Menu Screenshot](/public/Assets/images/sample.jpg)